CommuterClub: Corporate

-CommuterClub also works with SMEs to help them offer season tickets to staff as an employee benefit.
-CommuterClub automates the management of a season ticket scheme reducing cost and outsourcing traditionally payroll managed solution.
-Current clients include Croydon Council, Airbnb and IntegraFin.
+CommuterClub also worked with SMEs to help them offer season tickets to staff as an employee benefit.
+CommuterClub automated the management of a season ticket scheme reducing cost and outsourcing traditionally payroll managed solution.
+Clients included Croydon Council, Airbnb and IntegraFin.

-Awards and recognition
+Recognition

-CommuterClub has been named Startup of the week in Wired Magazine as well as won awards at the Startups Awards for Service Business of the Year and the Everline Real Business Awards for Disruptor of the Year.
+In 2014 CommuterClub was named Startup of the Week in Wired Magazine as well as having won at the Startups Awards for Service Business of the Year and the Everline Real Business Awards for Disruptor of the Year.
 CommuterClub also made FinTechCity's FinTech 50 in 2015.